About AI

 After each action, the agent evaluates the outcome.
 It uses feedback and short- or long-term memory to refine its approach, improve future decisions, and maintain continuity across longer workflows.

-Agentic automation is the execution layer that turns an agent’s decisions into real work.
-It brings together AI agents, robots, integrations, and people to automate multistep tasks across systems.
+BOAT is the broader category that encompasses how AI agents, robots, integrations, and people come together to automate multistep tasks across systems.
+Within this category, the UiPath Platform serves as the execution layer primarily through Maestro turning an agent's decisions into real work.
 Agents interpret context and determine what needs to happen next.
 Robots perform consistent, high-fidelity actions across screens, APIs, and applications.
 People provide direction, approvals, and specialized judgment where oversight is required through human-in-the-loop controls.
-A defining characteristic of agentic automation is its ability to operate across diverse enterprise systems—legacy and modern, structured and unstructured.
+A defining characteristic of BOAT is its ability to operate across diverse enterprise systems legacy and modern, structured and unstructured.

-Orchestration is the coordination capability within agentic automation that governs how agents, robots, and people work together.
+Orchestration is the control plane that governs how agents, robots, APIs, data, documents, and people work together across long-running processes and cases.
+UiPath delivers this through the UiPath Platform and Maestro, with three lead capabilities — process orchestration, agentic case management, and multi-agent orchestration — that turn agentic potential into durable, governed business execution.
 It defines roles, permissions, sequencing, and handoff rules across a workflow.
 It ensures actions are observable, decisions are auditable, and behavior aligns with enterprise policies and governance requirements.

-Orchestration is a core part of agentic automation, and the two work together to enable agentic AI to operate effectively across the enterprise.
+Orchestration is the coordination capability at the heart of BOAT, and the two work together to enable agentic AI to operate effectively across the enterprise.

-Agentic automation provides the ability to execute work across systems through robots, integrations, and AI-driven actions.
+BOAT’s execution layer provides the ability to carry out work across systems through robots, integrations, and AI-driven actions.

 Orchestration coordinates those actions, ensuring they occur in the right sequence, with the right permissions, and with the visibility and guardrails needed for safe and compliant operation.